ArArgeSolutions/AIRadar/README.md

 No dedicated publication is currently available for AIRadar.
 (If a paper becomes available in the future, add the link or PubMed reference here.)

+## Privacy and Safety

+AIRadar does not download or execute any third-party binaries from untrusted sources.
+All communication with the clinical backend and MONAI Label server happens over HTTPS and is only triggered by explicit user actions (e.g., logging in, downloading a patient case, uploading a segmentation).
+No data is sent anywhere without user consent.

 ## License

 This extension is released under the **MIT License**.
 See [LICENSE](LICENSE) for details.